Edward Stafford, 3rd Duke of Buckingham: Betrayal and execution

-Buckingham was one of few peers with substantial Plantagenet blood and maintained numerous connections, often among his extended family, with the rest of the upper aristocracy, activities which attracted Henry's suspicion.
-During 1520, Buckingham became suspected of potentially treasonous actions and Henry authorised an investigation.
-The King personally examined witnesses against him, gathering enough evidence for a trial.
-The Duke was finally summoned to Court in April 1521 and arrested and placed in the Tower.
-He was tried before a panel of 17 peers, being accused of listening to prophecies of the King's death and intending to kill the King.
-Buckingham was executed on Tower Hill on 17 May 1521 and posthumously attainted by Act of Parliament on 31 July 1523, disinheriting most of his wealth from his children.
+Buckingham was one of few peers with substantial Plantagenet blood (Stafford was descended from John of Gaunt through his paternal grandmother Margaret Beaufort, daughter of Edmund, 2nd Duke of Somerset) and maintained numerous connections, often among his extended family, with the rest of the upper aristocracy, activities which attracted Henry's suspicion.
+During 1520, Buckingham became suspect of potentially treasonous actions and Henry authorised an investigation, ordering Cardinal Wolsey to watch him.
+The king personally examined witnesses against him, gathering enough evidence for a trial.
+The duke was finally summoned to Court in April 1521 and arrested and placed in the Tower.
+He was tried before a panel of 17 peers, being accused of listening to prophecies of the king's death and intending to kill the king.
+Buckingham was executed on Tower Hill on 17 May 1521 and posthumously attainted by Act of Parliament on 31 July 1523, disinheriting his children from most of his wealth.

 Some conclude this was one of the few executions of high personages under Henry VIII in which the accused was "almost certainly guilty".
 However, Sir Thomas More complained that the key evidence was hearsay from servants who, as commoners, were threatened and tortured to extract false confessions.